 - Next, give that something away by offering it in exchange for an email address so that you can keep in contact with all your potential customers.

 - If you’ve got reviews on Google, Yelp, Zillow, Angie’s List, HomeAdvisor or anywhere?
 Showcase them on your website with a WordPress plugin that keeps the reviews credibility intact.
+We also provide this as part of our monthly hosting plans!

 - Write a killer press release and send it personally to local sources with a few great photos.
 Then, send it out nationally and see who picks it up.
-Ask us for help if you need it.

 - You’ve probably already done this, but create profiles for your business on all the social media platforms, even the ones you don’t think you’ll use.